nmendes/AmazonS3Cloudfront/README.md

 The module can automatically serve the content from Amazon CloudFront if a distribution is created for the S3 bucket used with this module.
 The files URL's are automatically replaced.

+If you choose 'Set Expires Header' in the module configuration, all the files uploaded to S3 will have set the Expires tag that is a recommended performance improvement.
+See more information [here](https://developer.yahoo.com/performance/rules.html#expires).

 ## Issues

 This version of the module will only handle new files uploaded after the installation.
 If you already have files on your pages you'll definitely have errors.